-This proposal is based on work already done by the ECIT foundation and the recommendations from the annual summer university on European citizenship.
-The title “Voters Without Borders!” is based on the paradox of the Maastricht Treaty which created EU citizenship 26 years ago.
+This proposal is based on work already done by the ECIT foundation and the recommendations from the annual Summer University on European Citizenship.
+The title “Voters Without Borders!” is based on the paradox of the Maastricht Treaty which created EU citizenship 28 years ago.
+Political rights were attached to freedom of movement.
 The Treaty was a step forward introducing the right of European citizens to vote and stand as candidates in local and European elections in their country of residence.
-Political rights were attached to freedom of movement.
-The reform did not however include regional elections or the ones which really count-the national ones-or referenda.
+These existing rights are extremely weak and discourage people to have a say in the decision-making process.
+Moreover, the reform did not include regional elections or the ones which really count-the national ones-or referenda.

 An ECI is the right instrument to raise such a constitutional issue as the need for universal suffrage on the European continent.
 This agenda-setting right was added to the catalogue of European citizenship rights by the Lisbon Treaty and enforced by regulation (EU) 2019/788 -a new instrument designed to make it easier to use this right.
 An initiative is registered provided it is in the legal competence of the Commission and reaches the threshold set in at least 7 member states and over 1 million signatures within one year.
 The Commission is not obliged to act on a successful ECI but has to take the proposal seriously and is under a moral and political obligation to do so.
 The real question is whether this ECI can succeed in gathering over 1 million signatures.